hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 * `execution_role_arn` - (Required) ARN of the IAM role to be used to run the canary. see [AWS Docs](https://docs.aws.amazon.com/AmazonSynthetics/latest/APIReference/API_CreateCanary.html#API_CreateCanary_RequestSyntax) for permissions needs for IAM Role.
 * `handler` - (Required) Entry point to use for the source code when running the canary.
 This value must end with the string `.handler` .
 * `name` - (Required) Name for this canary.
-* `runtime_version` - (Required) Specifies the runtime version to use for the canary.
-Currently, the only valid values are `syn-nodejs-2.0`, `syn-nodejs-2.0-beta`, and `syn-1.0`.
-For more information about runtime versions, see [Canary Runtime Versions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Library.html).
+* `runtime_version` - (Required) Runtime version to use for the canary.
+Versions change often so consult the [Amazon CloudWatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries_Library.html) for the latest valid versions.
+Values include `syn-python-selenium-1.0`, `syn-nodejs-puppeteer-3.0`, `syn-nodejs-2.2`, `syn-nodejs-2.1`, `syn-nodejs-2.0`, and `syn-1.0`.
 * `schedule` -  (Required) Configuration block providing how often the canary is to run and when these test runs are to stop.
 Detailed below.

 The following arguments are optional: